svalinn/DAGMC/doc/devguide/index.rst

 ::
    prompt %> git push origin my_feature_branch

-Before pushing your local feature branch is the only place this changeset is stored, in order to let your remote repository know of these changes you have to push.
+Before pushing your local feature branch is the only place this changeset is stored.
+In order to let your remote repository know of these changes you have to push.

 Pull Requesting
 ----------------
-Having succesfully pushed your changes to your remote fork, and if you immediately go to your fork on Github you should then see a message offering to create a pull request with that branch to `svalinn/dagmc:develop`, if you click this message you can edit and submit the pull request.
+Having succesfully pushed your changes to your remote fork you can carry on and make more changes or create a pull request from the changes you have made.
+If you immediately go to your fork on Github you should see a message offering to create a pull request with that branch to `svalinn/dagmc:develop`, if you click this message you can edit and submit the pull request.
 If you've waited a few tens of minutes between pushing and going to Github you may have to manually create a pull request.
 Your pull request will launch our continuous integration tests and at some point in the near future your changes will pass all the unit tests or indeed may break the tests.
 Testing in progress and testing complted are shown at the bottom of your pull request.

 .. image:: github_testing.png
    :height: 400
    :width:  600
    :alt:    Image showing when testing is launched.

-When testing passes your changes will be merged into develop.
+When testing passes and another developer has reviewed your pull request, then your changes will be merged into the develop branch.

 Refreshing your branch
 --------------------
 It should be noted that having had your pull request successfully integrated into the DAGMC mainline develop branch, your clone and your local repositories develop branch will reflect the pre-pull request state of DAGMC.
-In order for your personal clones and repositories to be updated you must first pull the develop changes into your local clone.
+In order for your personal clones and repositories to be updated, you must first pull the develop changes into your local clone;
 ::
    prompt %> git checkout develop #remember to checkout the develop branch! prompt %> git pull upstream develop

-Now your local clone of the repository has an upto-date develop branch, but you still need to refresh your Github branch, and now you must push the develop changes upto it
+Now your local clone of the repository has an up-to-date develop branch, but you still need to refresh your Github branch, and now you must push the develop changes up to it
 ::
    prompt %> git push origin develop